whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - You will need to switch the monitor's `Source` and set `PC` mode to get into UEFI setup and OpenCore bootpicker if `IGFX` is primary.
  5. If you choose to enable IQSV, always enable `IGFX`.
 If you use iMacPro1,1 profile, disable `IGFX`.
  - Note
-    - You should disable the quirks `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` now the BIOS allows updating MSR 0xE2 register.
+    - You should disable the quirks `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` now the UEFI allows updating MSR 0xE2 register.
-    - Depending on the SMBIOS, you will need to enable or disable SSDT-USBX.aml.
+    - Depending on the SMBIOS, you will need to enable or disable `SSDT-USBX.aml`.
 Apple specifies USB power for iMac15,1 in stock kexts and for iMacPro1,1 ACPI.

  ## To-Do's